Róisín Murphy: Early life

 Róisín Marie Murphy was born in Arklow, County Wicklow, in the Republic of Ireland, on 5 July 1973.
 When she was 12 years old, Murphy and her family moved to Manchester, England.
 She embraced 1960s fashion, going with her mother, who was an antiques dealer, to car boot sales and charity shops.
-When she was 15, her parents divorced and both of them moved back to Ireland.
-Murphy chose to remain in England by herself because she thought her mother did not have the strength to continue taking care of her.
+When she was 15, her parents divorced and her mother moved back to Ireland.
+Murphy chose to remain in England, not staying with her father but by herself, because she thought her mother did not have the strength to continue taking care of her.
 She lived with her best friend for a year until she could receive Housing Benefit and move into a nearby flat.

 Murphy's school years were difficult; in 2019 she said: "I never felt it was like being bullied; I always felt I intimidated people, and that was why I got in trouble".
 She befriended a group of "weird boys who wore black" and who listened to The Jesus and Mary Chain.
 Murphy was inspired to become a performer when she attended a Sonic Youth concert with a friend.
 She concealed her singing voice, not wanting other people to know she "sounded like Elaine Paige".
 Murphy later joined a post-punk band that split after a few performances.
 At the age of 17, Murphy enrolled in a sixth form college and later considered going to art school.
 At 19, she moved to Sheffield, where she began going to nightclubs and was inspired by the Vivienne Westwood designs she saw at Trash.